dotnet/AspNetCore.Docs/aspnetcore/mvc/models/file-uploads.md

 The individual files uploaded to the server can be accessed through [Model Binding](xref:mvc/models/model-binding) using <xref:Microsoft.AspNetCore.Http.IFormFile>.
 The sample app demonstrates multiple buffered file uploads for database and physical storage scenarios.

 > [!WARNING]
 > Don't rely on or trust the `FileName` property of <xref:Microsoft.AspNetCore.Http.IFormFile> without validation.
-The `FileName` property should only be used for display purposes and only after HTML encoding the value.
+The `FileName` property should only be used for display purposes and only after HTML encoding the value. <!- This is the 2.x version, copy here after approval -->
 >
 > The examples provided thus far don't take into account security considerations.
 Additional information is provided by the following sections and the [sample app](https://github.com/aspnet/AspNetCore.Docs/tree/master/aspnetcore/mvc/models/file-uploads/samples/):
 >